 Just like her music, Eilish's new fragrance — Eilish No.2 — is another form of expression.
 It's almost a year on from Eilish by Billie Eilish (the singer's original ambery, musky, vanilla scent, which sold out in a day) and this new fragrance, comprised of woody earth notes contrasted with a wet poppy note, is designed to complement it.

 "Fragrance and scent is something that has literally led my life to be what it is, and I feel incredibly knowledgeable about it," Eilish told Refinery29.
 "I feel very protective about it, inspired by it, and I really know a lot about scent.
 It has narrated my entire life."
 In fact, Eilish has always wanted to make a fragrance, even before it was a possibility.

-Though she's on tour in Australia, Eilish took the time to walk me through what makes Eilish No.2 different from the original, not to mention her real thoughts on every celebrity suddenly launching a beauty line...
+Though on tour in Australia, she took the time to walk me through what makes Eilish No.2 different from the original, not to mention her real thoughts on every celebrity suddenly launching a beauty line...

 The Inspiration Behind Eilish No.2, And How It Differs From Eilish

 While developing the perfume, Eilish wanted the same level of cohesion between the original and the new version, exactly like her albums.
 "Each piece should feel very different, but part of the same project," said Eilish.
 In my opinion, the second fragrance accompanies the first in the same way that "goodbye" (the final track on Eilish's debut album) contains notes and interpolations of the previous tracks.
 Cozy and warm red berry, mandarin orange and cocoa notes are entwined with vanilla, amber and bergamot at the tail end.